The War of the Roses (film): Critical response

-On Rotten Tomatoes the film has an 85% rating based on 40 reviews, with an average rating of 7.08/10.
+On Rotten Tomatoes the film has an 84% rating based on 45 reviews, with an average rating of 7/10.
 The site's critical consensus reads: "The War of the Roses is a black comedy made even funnier by hanging onto its caustic convictions -- and further distinguished by Danny DeVito's stylish direction."
 On Metacritic the film has a score of 79% based on reviews from 17 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 The Chicago Sun Times film critic Roger Ebert gave it three out of four stars, writing "The War of the Roses is a black, angry, bitter, unrelenting comedy, a war between the sexes that makes James Thurber's work on the same subject look almost resigned by comparison.
 And yet the Roses fell so naturally and easily into love, in those first sunny days so long ago."
-He concluded "This is an odd, strange movie and the only one I can remember in which the moral is, "Rather than see a divorce lawyer, be generous - generous to the point of night sweats."
+He concluded "This is an odd, strange movie and the only one I can remember in which the moral is, 'Rather than see a divorce lawyer, be generous - generous to the point of night sweats.'"

 Sheila Benson of the Los Angeles Times called it "Biting and vicious, a styptic pencil on the battered face of "civilized divorce."
 It's also thoughtful, laceratingly funny, and bravely true to its own black-and-blue comic vision."

 Peter Travers of Rolling Stone wrote: "Under the astute direction of Danny DeVito, who does a sly turn as Oliver's attorney, this acid-dipped epic of revenge is killingly funny and dramatically daring."

 Accolades

+Remake

+In 2024, it was announced that Searchlight Pictures would remake the film, simply titled The Roses.
+The new film was directed by Jay Roach and stars Benedict Cumberbatch and Olivia Colman, in addition to Ncuti Gatwa, Kate McKinnon, Andy Samberg, Sunita Mani, Zoë Chao, Jamie Demetriou, and Belinda Bromilow.